d57udy/swiss-rent-buy-calculator/README.md

 **Created with ❤️ for the Swiss real estate community**

 *This is an independent implementation created for educational purposes.
-Not affiliated with or endorsed by moneyland.ch or any Swiss financial institution.*
+Not affiliated with or endorsed by any Swiss financial institution.*